Request a Callback 0808 175 1966

 Wrap fragile items in towels, sheets and soft fabrics.
 You’ll need to pack fabric items anyway so this is a handy space saving hack.
 You can also ask family and friends for unwanted fabric such as old clothes, sheets, etc and cut them up into smaller pieces to wrap items.
 Once your move is complete you can list them for free to other house movers or take the used material pieces to a recycling centre where they’ll be transformed into new fabrics and greener products.

-Child In Box
+Child In A Box

 Use A Greener Removal Company